June 05, 2020 5 min read

 According to Oxford Languages, one definition of community is “a feeling of fellowship with others, as a result of sharing common attitudes, interests, and goals.”
 They define culture as “the customs, arts, social institutions, and achievements of a particular nation, people, or other social group.”

-What Is It Like to Serve the Community?
+What Is It Like to Be a Barista and Serve the Community?

 I started to think about what this means, what does it mean to serve the community?
 Serving the community is not just about learning the regular customers typical coffee drink or about what time they will arrive for their espresso drink.